Yousician is a music-learning platform boasting 20 million users per month, making it the top music learning platform in the world.

 The company has been able to use Unleash to ensure the same users receive the same tests.

-“For example, if a user has “Feature Toggle A”, they will be considered for the A/B test, and they will always land in the same variant group,” says Adam. “ This helps us make better decisions about the outcomes of our A/B tests.
+“For example, if a user has “Feature Flag A”, they will be considered for the A/B test, and they will always land in the same variant group,” says Adam. “ This helps us make better decisions about the outcomes of our A/B tests.
 It’s always clear whether a user should receive an A/B test or not.”

 Adam and his team are now able to run more complex A/B tests.